SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/08-condor_annex.md

 	...

 The distribution program reduces a list of hostnames to a set of hostnames with no duplication (much like `sort | uniq -c`), but additionally plots a distribution histogram on your terminal window.
-This is nice for seeing how Condor selected your execution endpoints.
+This is nice for seeing how HTCondor selected your execution endpoints.

 ## Stop an Annex